jncraton/BWMetaAI/README.md

 Purpose
 --------

-This project seeks to create an AI that provides a unique experience with each game and more closely mirrors builds and unit compositions used by humans to better bring new players up to speed.
+This project seeks to create an AI that provides a unique experience with each game while closely mirroring builds and unit compositions used by humans to better bring new players up to speed.

 ![Muta Harass](screenshots/muta_harass.png)